 It was the morning of October 10th, 2015.
 It felt the same as most weekends I had to work — tough getting out of bed on a Saturday when you know you won’t see it again all day.
 But today wasn’t like any other working Saturday.
 It was the second coming of The Million Man March.
 I was 11 when the first Million Man March came to DC.
 Memories of 20 years ago lingered in my thoughts as I walked to the Metro train on that brisk weekend morning.
-I was so wrapped up in my thoughts, I almost missed the train.
+I was so wrapped up in my thoughts I almost missed the train.

-There were only black men at the train station that morning, young and old, frat men, Afro centric, backpackers and hustlers all with one destination.
+There were only Black men at the train station that morning, young and old, frat men, Afro-centric, backpackers and hustlers, all with one destination.
 I spoke to all of the men at the train station.
-It was a humble form of respect, a way we acknowledged decades of the same plight, a simple handshake said it all.
-The train was quiet, an old couple mumbled through a conversation that only they could understand.
+It was a humble form of respect, a way we acknowledged decades of the same plight.
+A simple handshake said it all.
+The train was quiet.
+An old couple mumbled through a conversation that only they could understand.

-All I could think about was the homage I took when I was 11 and how I was taking that same journey 20 years later.
+All I could think about was the pilgrimage I took when I was 11 and how I was taking that same journey 20 years later.
 I was grown now.
 I had experienced the plight in my heart, the frustrations that came with being a black man in America.
 When I was 11, I was happy to be with my father.
-I didn’t know enough to ask myself why I am going to the Million Man March?
+I didn’t know enough to ask myself why I was going to the Million Man March?

-Then I thought of those hand shakes with the men at the train station and how proud it made me feel.
-Thats when it came to me, the reason to justify in my heart why I was going to the March.
+Then I thought of those handshakes with the men at the train station and how proud it made me feel.
+That’s when it came to me, the reason to justify in my heart why I was going to the March.
 Hope.

 After traveling through the crowd, taking pictures and talking to strangers, you couldn’t help but see the stories of injustice written on the brows of the people.
 They needed a place to express their pain, so they packed the National Mall, sharing stories of their injustices with people who could relate.

 All over the mall were people having conversations, sharing their opinions, and also sharing their solutions to the problems in their respective communities.
 People tell the stories, they just need a megaphone and my job was to be their loudspeaker.
-That was my mission for the day, giving a voice to the voiceless, and a platform for the disenfranchised.
+That was my mission for the day, giving a voice to the voiceless and a platform for the disenfranchised.